panik-stricken/git-n-habit/docs/outline.md

 2. Navigation Concerns:
   Alright, we are aiming for a single page, so all of pieces will have to masked, to be displayed as needed.
 This will require a panel system.
   So, [Here](https://linen-ubiquitous-scraper.glitch.me/) is a link to the initial proposed view.

+  ## UPDATE:
+  This is on glitch! we can use libraries on glitch.
+Hot dog!
+  Furthermore, glitch allows for live-updates, meaning I can practice the full code / release workflow from this platform.